wso2/docs-choreo-dev/en/docs/developer-portal/manage-application.md

 7. You can use the UI to generate a test token using the consumer key and consumer secret for the application, only for test purposes.
 We strongly recommend **NOT** using this token in your production environment.
 8. Click **:// CURL** to copy the cURL command template for generating the access token.
 You can generate an API access token by adding the consumer key and consumer secret to the URL and invoking the token endpoint.

-### Renew an Access Token using the Refresh Token Grant Type
+### Renew an access token using the refresh token grant type

 !!! note
     - To use this grant type, you will need the refresh token you received when you generated your current access token.